25 Best Ecolodges Around the World (Worth Traveling For!)

 Considered among the world’s best ecolodges, The Lodge at Chaa Creek is a mainstay for adventurous and environmentally-conscious travelers in the heart of the Maya civilization, opening its doors in 1981.
 Since then, it has welcomed countless guests to enjoy an unforgettable jungle experience while preserving fragile ecosystems and supporting vital community projects.

 Guests can enjoy countless activities while staying at The Lodge at Chaa Creek, though perhaps the most thrilling is exploring the 400-acre private reserve with professional naturalist guides, along trail networks, by canoe, and even by innertube down the river through the pristine jungle.
-Learn about the traditional medicinal plants used for centuries by the Mayas before exploring nearby ruins that soar above the jungle treetops.
+Learn about the traditional medicinal plants used for centuries by the Mayas, then take a memorable excursion from San Ignacio to Caracol, an incredible Mayan ruin you’ll have to see to believe.